phainosz/tutorials-and-summaries/kubernetes.md

       #port is the port of the service
     - port: 80
       #targetPort is the port of the container running we want to bind
-      #targetPort can referece the name defined in a Pord port
+      #targetPort can referece the name defined in a Pod port
       targetPort: 80 #or targetPort: postgres-port
       #nodePort is the port we want to expose outside the cluster
       #nodePort has a range of 30000-32767